CE-Programming/toolchain/docs/static/faq.rst

 But now I get a bunch of warnings and errors.
     The LLVM compiler being used is able to catch many more coding issues than the previous ZDS compiler.
-    These are real issues should be resolved.
+    These are real issues that should be resolved.